WELCOME TO OUR COMMUNITY

 A LETTER FROM OUR CHAIRMAN OF THE BOARD

-Experience the striking year-round beauty of the Sonoran Desert on one of many hiking trails, where stately Saguaro cactus merge with the Superstition Mountain.
-In spring, cactus blooms and colorful desert wild flowers are simply gorgeous while in summer visitors can witness lightning storms above the mountain.
+Experience the striking year-round beauty of the Sonoran Desert on one of the numerous hiking trails, where stately Saguaro cactus merges with the Superstition Mountain.
+In spring, cactus blooms and colorful desert wildflowers are simply gorgeous while in summer, visitors can witness lightning storms above the mountain.
 An occasional winter snowfall that dusts the surrounding mountain peaks is the perfect setting for our blue skies and beautiful sunsets.
-This beautiful desert is home to many types of wildlife including birds, bobcats, coyotes and even a few black bears.
+This beautiful desert is home to many types of wildlife including birds, bobcats, coyotes, and even a few black bears.